Nazanin-hub/Election-Analysis/README.md

 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-    - Charles Casper Stockham recieved "23.0%" of the vote and "85,213" number of votes.
+    - Charles Casper Stockham recieved "23.0%" of the votes and "85,213" number of votes.
-    - Diana DeGette recieved "73.8%" of the vote and "272,892" number of votes.
+    - Diana DeGette recieved "73.8%" of the votes and "272,892" number of votes.
-    - Raymon Anthony Doane recieved "3.1%" of the vote and "11,606" number of votes.
+    - Raymon Anthony Doane recieved "3.1%" of the votes and "11,606" number of votes.

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-    - Diana DeGette, who recieved "73.8%" of the vote and "272,892" number of votes.
+    - Diana DeGette, who recieved "73.8%" of the votes and "272,892" number of votes.

 #### Sample of my coding result